 The initial time in a cold bed is the most uncomfortable.
 Our pioneer grandmothers warmed up the bed beforehand by placing bed warming pans in beds before sending the children to sleep in their shared beds.
-The bed pan held prewarmed rocks from the fire place and was left in the bottom of the bed during sleep.
+The bedpan held prewarmed rocks from the fireplace and was left at the bottom of the bed during sleep.
 Today the hot water bottle replaces the bed warmer.
 But hot water bottles are susceptible to leaks.
 A cloth bag filled with flax, wheat or beans can be heated in the warming cabinet of your wood stove, or in the microwave or oven and be placed in the bed to prewarm the foot zone before bedtime.

 14. Wool blankets

-We place a wool blanket ( purchased from the thrift store) under the bottom sheet of our bed to hold in the body heat and act as a barrier against the cold of the polyester mattress.
-We also have two wool blankets over top of the sheets to hold our own body heat in in winter.
+We place a wool blanket (purchased from the thrift store) under the bottom sheet of our bed to hold in the body heat and act as a barrier against the cold of the polyester mattress.
+We also have two wool blankets over top of the sheets to hold our own body heat in winter.
 In our uninsulated log home, this has allowed us to stay warm even on very cold nights, without having undue weight on top of us.
-In fact we sleep with the window open, even on cold nights.
+In fact, we sleep with the window open, even on cold nights.

-15. Drink green and white tea or Marsala tea.
+15. Drink green and white tea or Masala tea.

 Back to you: